Chevolution: Evolution of image

 Chevolution explains how the politically radical, outspoken, and self-proclaimed communist Giangiacomo Feltrinelli was the first to mass-produce the photo by producing hundreds of thousands of posters of the image.
 Feltrinelli printed these posters with “copyright Feltrinelli 1976” in the bottom left hand corner giving no credit to Korda.
 This has caused some controversy as some, including Korda, claim that Feltrinelli made a lot of money from the image while others contest that this is simply not true.

 The documentary also emphasizes that it is unclear exactly when the first time the image was used.
 The photo gained widespread notoriety after Guevara's death in Bolivia.
 Critics in the documentary claim that at Guevara's funeral Fidel Castro used the image on a banner, which served as a backdrop as he delivered Guevara's eulogy.
 Throughout the late 1960s, worldwide student movements, and the Civil Rights Movement in the United States utilized the image as a symbol of struggle, rebellion and revolution.
 Chevolution describes the moments in which after a visit with Jean-Paul Sartre, Korda gave the French philosopher a copy of the photograph; Sartre in turn gave it to artist Jim Fitzpatrick.
 In the documentary Fitzpatrick shares that after hearing the story of Guevara's murder he was devastated and very sad.
 He then decided to add his artistic touch to the image in an effort to ensure that Guevara's legacy lived on.
 In a style known as pop art, he set the black and white portrait of Guevara against a red backdrop with a gold star on his beret.
 Fitzpatrick purposely chose not to copyright the image, as he states that he wanted it to "breed like rabbits" The documentary describes how by the 1990s the image had evolved from one used as a form of protest to one used to make a profit.
 Korda felt that he too should share in the profit of the photo and hired lawyers to attain the copyright image.
 While Korda did not want to keep people from using it all together, he did want to limit what kinds of messages and products the image was used in an effort to keep the image from being used for commercial or inappropriate purposes.

 Production

-Louis Lopez and Trisha Ziff directed Chevolution, a documentary that honors the longevity of Che Guevara's photo taken by Alberto Korda.
+Luis Lopez and Trisha Ziff directed Chevolution, a documentary that honors the longevity of Che Guevara's photo taken by Alberto Korda.
 It was released in theaters on 1 April 2008 and released on DVD on 19 January 2010.
 It has a running time of 1 hour and 26 minutes.
 The film provides commentary from a variety of perspectives including: actors Antonio Banderas and Gael García Bernal, the author of "Che Guevara a revolutionary life" Jon Lee Anderson, the American rock band Rage Against the Machine guitarist Tom Morello, photographers Jose Figueroa and Laborio Naval, artists Shepard Fairey and Jim Fitzpatrick, and long-time friend Alberto Granado.